jsksxs360/prompt-event-coref-emnlp2023/README.md

-# CorefPrompt: Prompt-based Event Coreference Resolution by Measuring Event Type and Argument Compatibilities
+# CorefPrompt: Prompt-based Event Coreference Resolver

 This code was used in the paper: